1 - Introduction

 - the correction of your personal data if it is incorrect, incomplete or out of date.

 - that we stop using your personal data for marketing of products or services (either through specific channels, or all channels).

 - that we stop any consent-based processing of your personal data after you withdraw that consent.

 - that your personal data is deleted once there is no compelling reason for it to be processed further.

-Registered technicians can access and amend their personal data at www.ofteconline.com if it is out of date or incorrect.
-Alternatively, you can contact our Registration Team on 01473 626 298 (UK) or 01-8645771 (RoI) who will be pleased to help.
+Registered users of this website can log in and then amend their personal data in the 'portal' if it is out of date or incorrect.
+Alternatively, you can email our Registration Team and request an update.

 If we choose not to action your request, we will explain to you the reasons for our refusal.